On Truthful Mechanisms without Pareto-efficiency: Characterizations and Fairness: A Characterization for Strict Ordinal Preferences

 \begin{proof} Consider the partition mechanism $f^L$ that is the restriction of $f$ to lexicographic preferences.
-That is, $f^L$ is the partition mechanism of the set $\MM$ of $m$ goods among the set $\NN$ of $n$ agents with lexicographic preferences $\Plex(\MM)$ defined identically to $f$: Since $f$ is truthful, non-bossy, and neutral $f^L$ must also be truthful, non-bossy, and neutral.
-Then \cref{proposition:lexi_case} implies that there exists a quota-vector and ordering of the agents $\qp\in\Qnm$ such that $f^L$ is a $\qp$-serial-quota mechanism.
+That is, $f^L$ is the partition mechanism of the set $\MM$ of $m$ goods among the set $\NN$ of $n$ agents with lexicographic preferences $\Plex(\MM)$ defined identically to $f$: {Note that $f^L$ is well defined since the assumption $\PP\in \FFn(\MM)$ requires that $\Plex^n(\MM)\subseteq\PP$.} Since $f$ is truthful, non-bossy, and neutral, $f^L$ must also be truthful, non-bossy, and neutral.
+Then \cref{proposition:lexi-case} implies that there exists a quota-vector and ordering of the agents $\qp\in\Qnm$ such that $f^L$ is a $\qp$-serial-quota mechanism.
 Then for all lexicographic preference profiles $\veco\in \Plex^n(\MM)$: